Antoniowski/pasman/README.md

-# pasman, a easy local cli password manager
+# pasman, an easy local cli password manager

 pasman is an easy way to storage your password locally using your terminal.